 For four of the meetings (indicated below), you are required to submit a prepared assignment on CANVAS before the meeting.
 Assignments will be to some extent related to the project work.
-Make sure that you can access your assignment during the class (by printing it or bringing your computer) since we will use assignments as the basis for discussions.
+Make sure that you can access your assignment during the class since we will use assignments as the basis for discussions.
 In order to pass the course, at least 2 out of these 4 assignments should be submitted in time.